intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 In short:

-* The RSWG establishes policy, with input from the community, the RSAB, and the RSEA.
+* The RSWG establishes policies that govern the RFC Series as a whole, with input from the community, the RSAB, and the RSEA.
 * The RSAB considers those proposals and approves or returns as appropriate.
-* The RPC periodically reports to the RSAB on how it is implementing established policies.
+* The resulting RFCs, published in the Editorial Stream, define the policies to be followed by the RSWG, RSAB, RSEA, and RPC.
 * The RSEA provides expert advice to the RPC and RSAB on how to implement established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
-* If issues arise with the implementation of particular policies, the RPC brings them to the RSAB who interprets the policy and provides interim guidance to the RPC, informing the RSWG of those interpretations.
+* If issues arise with the implementation of particular policies, the RPC brings those issues to the RSAB, which interprets the policy and provides interim guidance to the RPC, informing the RSWG of those interpretations.

 The remainder of this document describes the model in greater detail.